 - Click Reset to clear the results and start a new search.

-Use generic commodity terms, not brand names.
-Search "accelerometer" rather than "Bosch BMI270".
-The CCL Index is organized by commodity type, not commercial product names.
+Use generic commodity terms, not brand names or part numbers.
+Search "accelerometer" rather than "Bosch BMI270", "thermal imaging camera" rather than "FLIR T530".
+The CCL Index is organised by commodity type, not commercial product names.

 - Open the EAR99 vs. ECCN card.
 The decision tree loads automatically.